A Celebration of Global Citizenship: David Rockefeller and International House

 “Why don’t more people know about International House?” asks Daisy Soros in her video.
 She has a point, and for those who know I-House, the evening’s event deepened our appreciation for David Rockefeller’s outsized impact on this institution and how his many positive influences continue to be revealed.

 With more than eight years of experience as a professional writer and photographer, Kenneth Ingram has a diverse multimedia portfolio with contributions to CBC Radio, The Boston Globe, The Chronicle Herald, The Phnom Penh Post, South East Asia Globe, and others.
-He is one of only seven students in the Science concentration at Columbia University’s Graduate School of Journalism this year.
+He is one of only seven students in the 2019 Science concentration at Columbia University’s Graduate School of Journalism.
 He holds two undergraduate degrees from Nova Scotia, Canada: a Bachelor of Journalism from the University of King’s College and a B.A. (with Honours) in International Development Studies and Spanish from Dalhousie University.
-Read more of Ken’s work here.

 (All photos by Linda Farwell for International House)